HumanRemainsDL/HRDL/Scripts and Regex/README.md

 - searchterms_all_languages : a compiled index of the five non-Modern English languages used in the collection of records for the digital library

-- variantrules_welsh : the spelling variations that encompass linguistic change over the comparitive period (8th - 20th Century)
+- variantrules_welsh : the spelling variations that encompass linguistic change as applicable to the key terms over the comparitive period (8th - 20th Century)